LibrePhotos/librephotos/README.md

   - Detect objects in photos, and make them searchable by objects
   - Search photos by the location
   - Authentication (using JWT)
+  - Create custom albums
+  - Docker ready

 #### - Upcoming

   - Short term:
-    - Create custom albums
+    - Share photos/albums

   - Longer term, i.e. haven't thought much about them
-    - Share photos/albums
     - Basic photo editing, like rotation
     - Tag undetected face
     - Add cool graphs

-  - Finally:
-    - dockerize

 ## What does it use?